-JCT600 Stand (West) - Supporters in wheelchairs can gain access to the JCT600 Stand via Gate WD on Valley Parade or via the 1911 Reception using the lift.
+The JCT600 Family Stand (West) - Supporters in wheelchairs can gain access to The JCT600 Family Stand via Gate WD on Valley Parade or via the 1911 Reception using the lift.

-Family Stand (North West Corner) - Supporters in wheelchairs can gain access to the North West Corner through the One In A Million school compound and then through Gate NWB.
+North West Corner - Supporters in wheelchairs can gain access to the North West Corner through the One In A Million school compound and then through Gate NWB.

 The Kop (North) - Supporters in wheelchairs can gain access to The Kop through the One In A Million School compound and then through Gate ND.